 - (v) "Group home" means any facility operated by a person required to be licensed by the Department and/or applicable licensing agency for the care and maintenance of five (5) to eight (8) children. - (w) "Guardian" means any person, agency or department appointed by the Court to care for and manage the child in a particular case before the Court.
-A guardian has the right to make major decisions affecting a child including education, religious and cultural upbringing, the right to consent to marriage, to enlistment in the armed forces, to major surgery and medical treatment and to adoption, or make recommendations as to adoption. - (x) "Guardian ad litem" means a person appointed by the Court to appear at any peacemaking, mediation, or hearing and tasked with representing the best interest of the person appointed for. - (y) "Holiday" means any holiday recognized by the Nation as identified in the Nation's laws, rules and policies governing employment. - (z) "Indian Child Welfare Worker" means a person employed by the Nation in the Indian Child Welfare Department tasked with the responsibility to carry out the duties, objectives and provisions of this law as codified at 25 USC 1901. - (aa) "Legal custodian" means any person other than a parent or guardian to whom legal custody of a child has been granted by court order and has the rights and responsibilities for the following: - (1) To have physical custody of the child as determined by the Court, if physical custody is not with the person having legal custody; - (2) To protect, educate and discipline the child so long as it is in the child's best interest; and - (3) To provide the child with adequate food, shelter, education, ordinary medical care and other basic needs, according to court order.
-In an emergency situation, a custodian shall have the authority to consent to surgery as well as any other emergency medical care needs. - (bb) "Mediation" means a method of dispute resolution that involves a neutral third party who tries to help disputing parties reach an agreement. - (cc) "Nation" means the Oneida Nation. - (dd) "Neglect" means failure, refusal, or inability on the part of a caregiver, for reasons other than poverty, to provide necessary care, food, clothing, medical or dental care, or shelter so as to seriously endanger the physical health of the child. - (ee) "Parent" means the biological or adoptive parent of a child. - (ff) "Peacemaking" means a method of dispute resolution that is based on traditional methods of resolving disputes and addresses the needs of rebuilding relationships between people. - (gg) "Permanency Plan" means a plan designed to ensure that a child is reunified with his or her family whenever appropriate, or that the child quickly attains a placement or home providing long-term stability. - (hh) "Physical injury" includes, but is not limited to, any of the following: - (1) lacerations; - (2) fractured bones; - (3) burns; - (4) internal injuries; - (5) severe or frequent bruising;
+A guardian has the right to make major decisions affecting a child including education, religious and cultural upbringing, the right to consent to marriage, to enlistment in the armed forces, to major surgery and medical treatment and to adoption, or make recommendations as to adoption. - (x) "Guardian ad litem" means a person appointed by the Court to appear at any peacemaking, mediation, or hearing and tasked with representing the best interest of the person appointed for. - (y) "Holiday" means any holiday recognized by the Nation as identified in the Nation's laws, rules and policies governing employment. - (z) "Imminent danger" means a risk of harm or injury that will occur immediately. - (2)(aa) "Indian Child Welfare Worker" means a person employed by the Nation in the Indian Child Welfare Department tasked with the responsibility to carry out the duties, objectives and provisions of this law as codified at 25 USC 1901. - (bb) "Informal disposition" means a written agreement with all the parties describing the conditions and obligations that must be met to ensure the child is protected and to alleviate the condition that led to the referral to the Department.
+An informal disposition is utilized by the Department when the Department determines that the interest of the child does not require a formal Court intervention to provide protection and services to the child. - "Legal custodian" means any person other than a parent or guardian to whom legal custody of a child has been granted by court order and has the rights and responsibilities for the following: - (1) To have physical custody of the child as determined by the Court, if physical custody is not with the person having legal custody; - (2) To protect, educate and discipline the child so long as it is in the child's best interest; and - (3) To provide the child with adequate food, shelter, education, ordinary medical care and other basic needs, according to court order.
+In an emergency situation, a custodian shall have the authority to consent to surgery as well as any other emergency medical care needs. - "Mediation" means a method of dispute resolution that involves a neutral third party who tries to help disputing parties reach an agreement. - "Nation" means the Oneida Nation. - (dd)(ff)"Neglect" means failure, refusal, or inability on the part of a caregiver, for reasons other than poverty, to provide necessary care, food, clothing, medical or dental care, or shelter so as to seriously endanger the physical health of the child. - -"Parent" means the biological or adoptive parent of a child. - "Parties" means the parent(s), guardian(s), and legal custodian(s) of the child who is the subject of the proceedings; the Department, in cases where they are the petitioner; a guardian ad litem, if one has been appointed by the Court; and anyone else permitted to file a petition under this law.